A downloadable tool for Windows, macOS, and Linux

 Download NowName your own price

-Bosca Ceoil: The Blue Album (or Bosca Ceoil Blue, for short) is a simple and beginner-friendly music making app.
+Bosca Ceoil: The Blue Album (or Bosca Ceoil Blue, for short) is a simple and beginner-friendly app for making music.
 Using a step sequencer you can create anything from a simple beat to a complex melodic piece — with huge selection of synthesized instruments!

 Bosca Ceoil Blue is a modern port of Terry Cavanagh's Bosca Ceoil, and attempts to preserve everything that made the original so approachable and intuitive.
 And just like the original, Bosca Ceoil Blue is absolutely free and provided under a permissive open source license, should you need to modify it.